ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 HPKE JOSE makes the same assumptions.
 Hence, some form of public key distribution mechanism is assumed to exist but outside the scope of this document.

-HPKE in Base mode does not offer authentication as part of the HPKE KEM.
+HPKE in Base mode does not offer sender authentication (i.e., proof of sender origin) as part of the HPKE KEM.
+The PSK mode provides sender authentication for recipients that possess the pre-shared key, as described in {{Section 9.1 of I-D.ietf-hpke-hpke}}.

 HPKE relies on a source of randomness being available on the device.
 In Key Agreement with Key Wrapping mode, the CEK has to be randomly generated.
-The guidance on randomness in {{RFC4086}} applies.
+The guidance on randomness in {{RFC8937}} applies.

 ## Key Management